National Human Rights Commission (Mexico): Presidents of the CNDH

 Presidents of the CNDH were originally designated by the President of the Republic.
 Since 1999 the President of the CNDH has been appointed by the Senate.

 The President of the National Human Rights Commission exercises the legal representation of the Agency and is responsible for formulating the general guidelines for administrative activities and issuing specific measures deemed appropriate for the best performance of the agency's functions.
 To be President of the National Human Rights Commission, one must be Mexican by birth, in full exercise of their political and civil rights, be over 35 years old, have a good reputation, and not have been convicted for a crime that deserves jail time.
-While in office, they may not hold any other position, employment, or commission in the federal government, the states, municipalities, in private organizations, or in the performance of their profession, except for academic activities.
+While in office, they may not hold any other position, employment, or commission in the federal government, the states, municipalities, in private organisations, or in the performance of their profession, except for academic activities.

 The Presidents of the CNDH to date have been: